 Group Member behavior: in order to be compatible with older version routers, IGMPv3 hosts must operate in version 1 and version 2 compatibility modes.
 IGMPv3 hosts MUST keep state per local interface regarding the compatibility mode of each attached network.
 A host's compatibility mode is determined from the Host Compatibility Mode variable which can be in one of three states: IGMPv1, IGMPv2 or IGMPv3.
 This variable is kept per interface and depends on the version of General Queries heard on that interface as well as the older querier present timers for the interface.

-To display the IGMP Snooping Group Information in the web interface:
+To display the IGMP Snooping Group Information in the web UI:

 - 1. Click Multicast, IGMP Snooping, and Groups Information. - 2.
 Specify how many entries to show in one page. - 3.
-To auto-refresh the information click the "Auto-refresh" button. - 4.
-Click "Refresh" to refresh an entry of the IGMP Snooping Groups Information. - 5.
 Click Previous or Next to change pages.